-The City has made progress on the goals and objectives found in the previous Consolidated Action Plan and each Annual Action Plan.
+The City has made progress on the goals and objectives identified in the previous Consolidated Action Plan and each Annual Action Plan.
 In the City's most recent monitoring in 2019, HUD concluded that the City administers its programs in such a way that complies with regulations and is responsive to community need.
-However, the community need in the same general areas the pervious Consolidated Plan focused on remains high.
+However, the community need in the same general areas on which the previous Consolidated Plan focused remains high.

-As the community continues to navigate COVID-19, not only on-going challenges but newer and more urgent challenges have continued to emerge that require the City to take action.
+As the community continues to navigate COVID-19, newer and more urgent challenges have continued to emerge that require the City to take action.
 Significant housing pressures have resulted from the City's population growth, low housing supply and low vacancy rates.
-Ownership and rental prices have grown exponentially creating a greater need for housing at various price points.
-Particularly for households under the 80% AMI, finding clean, safe, accessible, and affordable housing is difficult.
+Ownership and rental prices have grown exponentially, creating a greater need for housing at various price points.
+Particularly for households under the 80% Area Median Income (AMI), finding clean, safe, accessible, and affordable housing is difficult.
 Increasing housing supply at such income levels, preserving housing that may already be at such incomes, and preventing residents from losing housing and facing homelessness, are of utmost priority.
 In addition to housing issues, non-housing issues continue to compound.
-These issues include lack of access to mental healthcare, transportation challenges, and broadband internet access that allows for a more equitable community.
+These include lack of access to mental healthcare, transportation challenges, and broadband internet access that allows for a more equitable community.